 Encapsulation: the compatibility firewall most people overlook

-Encapsulation gets framed as a premium add-on, but in multivitamin gummies it’s often a practical necessity.
+Encapsulation is often seen as a premium add-on, but in multivitamin gummies it's a practical necessity.
 In a crowded formula, encapsulation can reduce unwanted interactions, improve taste, and help certain actives survive the process and the shelf.

 - reduces contact between reactive ingredients